vllm-project/vllm-spyre/docs/contributing/continuous_batching/overview.md

     * [Output Tests](tests/output_tests.md): Check the correctness of end output logits/tokens of sequences ran with continuous batching enabled
     * [Scheduler Steps Tests](tests/scheduler_steps_tests.md): Check the correctness of the step-by-step execution of continuous batching for different scenarios of prompt lengths and requested tokens
-    * [Other Tests](tests/other_tests.md): Other tests verifing the various behaviours of vLLM, when running with continuous batching enabled
+    * [Other Tests](tests/other_tests.md): Other tests verifying the various behaviours of vLLM, when running with continuous batching enabled

 * **Purpose:** Automated execution to verify that a specific behaviour acts as expected (passing/failing)